fernandezfran/exma/docs/source/tutorial.rst

 .. code-block:: python

     ssize = np.full(3, 7.46901)

     solid = exma.reader.xyz("../_static/lj-fcc.xyz", 'image')

-    sN, styp, sx, simg = solid.read_frame()
+    snatoms, styp, sx, simg = solid.read_frame()
-    sMSD = exma.msd.monoatomic(N, ssize, sx)
+    smsd = exma.msd.monoatomic(N, ssize, sx)

-We also initializate the object ``sMSD`` by reading the first frame and passing the number of particles in the system, the box size and the positions that will be used as reference positions.
+We also initializate the object ``smsd`` by reading the first frame and passing the number of particles in the system, the box size and the positions that will be used as reference positions.
 Then, we will have to iterate along frames but without considering the first one.
 So the ``for`` loop goes till ``frames - 1``.

 .. code-block:: python

     st, smsd = [], []
     for i in range(0, frames - 1):
-        sN, styp, sx, simg = solid.read_frame()
+        snatoms, styp, sx, simg = solid.read_frame()
-        t, msd = sMSD.wrapped(sx, simg)
+        t, msd = smsd.wrapped(sx, simg)

         st.append(t)
         smsd.append(msd)